UPDATE: September 14, 2023. The FDA issued updates to the final guidance on the Breakthrough Devices Program to:

 You will also receive prioritized review on future regulatory submissions, including Q-Submissions, Investigational Device Exemption (IDE) applications, and marketing submissions.

 Are there related programs designed to expedite the availability of certain devices that might apply to my device?

 If your device is not eligible for a Breakthrough Device Designation because it is not intended for the treatment or diagnosis of a life-threatening or irreversibly debilitating human disease or condition, you may consider whether or not it would be a candidate for the Safer Technologies Program.

 Before issuing a marketing authorization, the FDA generally cannot publicly disclose whether a sponsor has submitted a Breakthrough Device designation request for a device or whether the FDA has granted or denied the request, unless the sponsor decides to make that information available to the public.

 The following graphs provide the distribution of these designations by fiscal year as well as by clinical panel.

-* Data includes devices that were designated under the precursor Expedited Access Pathway (EAP).
-Due to consistency in vision and designation criteria between the precursor EAP Program and the Breakthrough Devices Program, FDA considers devices granted designation under the EAP to be part of the Breakthrough Devices Program.
+*Data includes devices that were designated under the precursor Expedited Access Pathway (EAP).
+Since the vision and designation criteria between the precursor EAP Program and the Breakthrough Devices Program are consistent, the FDA considers devices granted designation under the EAP to be a part of the Breakthrough Devices Program.

 Graph 2: Number of Granted Breakthrough Device Designations by Clinical Panel